 Add almond milk and apple cider vinegar to a large measuring cup.
 Set aside and allow to sit (and curdle) for 5 minutes while you mix the other ingredients.

-Meanwhile, in a separate large mixing bowl, add the almond flour, coconut flour, ground flax, cocoa powder, espresso powder, baking powder, baking soda and salt and whisk to combine.
-Set aside.
+Meanwhile, in a separate large mixing bowl, add the almond flour, coconut flour, cocoa powder, espresso powder, sweetener, baking powder, baking soda and salt and whisk to combine.

-In a separate large bowl, beat together the eggs, sweetener, coconut oil, and vanilla extract.
-Pour in the curdled milk and mix until combined.
+Add the beaten eggs, coconut oil, and vanilla extract.
+Pour in the curdled milk and mix until thoroughly combined.

-Divide the batter evenly between the two baking pans and bake in preheated oven for 23-28 minutes, or until a toothpick comes out clean.
+Divide the batter evenly between the two baking pans and bake in preheated oven for 18-25 minutes (rotating pan halfway through), or until a toothpick comes out clean.
+Do NOT overbake - the time will vary depending on your oven.

 Allow the cakes to cool completely in the pan (or at least 30 minutes) before removing from the pan or it may (will) fall apart.
 Remove the parchment paper liner.
 Cool completely before frosting.

-In the bowl of a stand mixer fitted with paddle attachment or a hand mixer on medium speed, beat the butter until light and fluffy, about 3-5 minutes.
+In the bowl of a stand mixer fitted with paddle attachment or a hand mixer on medium speed, beat the butter (or ghee) until light and fluffy, about 3-5 minutes.

 Switch the mixer to low then slowly add the powdered sweetener, followed by the cocoa powder.
 Continue mixing on low until combined.
-Add the vanilla, coconut milk and salt increase the speed to medium and beat until fluffy, about 2-3 minutes.
+Add the vanilla, milk and salt and increase the speed to medium and beat until fluffy, about 2-3 minutes.
+Taste and adjust sweetener and / or milk to preferred consistency and sweetness preferred.

 Cake will keep 3-5 days in refrigerator.